arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	>**Note**: **Collations** define rules that sort and compare data.
 Before choosing a collation, carefully consider your application's needs when it comes to creating your database.
 Note that a collation cannot be changed after database creation.
 The default collation is **SQL_Latin1_General_CP1_CI_AS**: Latin dictionary, code page 1 (CP1), case-insensitive (CI), and accent-sensitive (AS).

 	> Use the **Max Size** property to specify an upper limit for the database size.
 Insert and update transactions that exceed the upper limit will be rejected because the database will be in read-only mode.
-Changing the **Max Size** property of a database does not directly affect the charges incurred for the database.
+Changing the **Max Size** property of a database does not directly affect the charges incurred by the database.
 Charges are based on actual size.

 6. To allow the Azure services, you need to add a firewall rule to allow Azure IPs 0.0.0.0.
 To do so, add the following highlighted resource to the SQL Server resource.